 Scientists can infer when identical twins formed by observing the arrangement of the embryonic membranes such as the chorion and amnion.
 The amnion is a thin, tough sac surrounding the embryo and holding the amniotic fluid.
 The chorion surrounds the amnion, supplying it with nutrients.
 The chorion develops from the embryo’s cells and is responsible for absorbing nutrients and oxygen from the maternal blood in the placenta.

-- Identical twins that likely split around blastocyst hatching, around day 4: These twins have two different amniotic sacs, two chorions and two placentas.
+- Identical twins that likely split around blastocyst hatching, around 4-5 days after conception: These twins have two different amniotic sacs, two chorions and two placentas.
 Roughly one-third of identical twins form this way.

-- Identical twins that likely split between days 4-8 after fertilization: These twins have two different amniotic sacs, but they share one chorion and one placenta.
+- Identical twins that likely split between days 4-8 after conception: These twins have two different amniotic sacs, but they share one chorion and one placenta.
 This can pose risks if the placenta and blood vessels start favoring one twin over the other.
-Roughly two-thirds of identical twins from between 4 and 8 days after fertilization.2
+Roughly two-thirds of identical twins from between 4 and 8 days after conception.2

 Despite risks during intrauterine development, twins that share a chorion did not significantly differ from twins who had their own chorion when tested for neurodevelopmental outcomes at two years old.4